 integrity, and social justice.

-systems are emphasized.
-Must be taken concurrently with
+emphasized.
+Must be taken concurrently with NUR 411.

-health concepts for the promotion of individual, family,
+the promotion of individual, family, group, community and

-competencies and a personal leadership style required to
+a personal leadership style required to advance health and

-promote safe, quality, cost effective care and resources and
+quality, cost effective care and resources and of factors

 coordination.
 Exploration of strategies for